Our history

 2015/2016

 November, 2015 – September, 2016: Memos e.
-V. and the Institute of Youth Development KULT in Sarajevo coordinate "Between Diversity and Division", a youth encounter held in Sarajevo and Berlin, funded by Europeans for Peace/EVZ.
+V. and the Bosnian Institute for Youth Development KULT coordinate "Between Diversity and Division", a youth encounter held in Sarajevo and Berlin, funded by Europeans for Peace/EVZ.

 2016